Appleby Horse Fair

 The Appleby Horse Fair, previously known as Appleby New Fair, is an annual gathering of Romani people (Gypsies) and Travellers in Appleby-in-Westmorland in Cumbria, England.
-The horse fair is held each year in early June, attracting roughly 10,000 Romani and Travellers, about 1,000 caravans, several hundred horse-drawn vehicles, and about 30,000 visitors.
+The horse fair is held each year in early June, attracting roughly 10,000 Roma and Travellers, about 1,000 caravans, several hundred horse-drawn vehicles, and about 30,000 visitors.

 The fair is billed as the largest traditional Gypsy Fair in Europe, and is held outside the town of Appleby where the Roman Road crosses Long Marton Road.
 Horses are washed in the River Eden and trotted up and down the 'flashing lane'.
 There is a market selling a variety of goods, including those traditional to the Romani and Irish traveller communities, and a range of other horse-related products.
 The fair incorporates horse riding, horse trading, storytelling and traditional music and dance performances alongside the sale and display of traditional clothing, cuisine and handmade crafts.
 Hand-painted Romanichal vardos and Irish Traveller wagons are also displayed at the fair.